hammerdirt-analyst/IQAASL-End-0f-Sampling-2021/intro.md

  ---
 ## Shared responsibility

-According to the Law for the protection of the environment the pincipal of causality is defined as:
+According to the Law for the protection of the environment the principal of causality is defined as:

 > The person who initiates a measure prescribed by this Act shall bear the costs thereof.